Adria Airways: 1990s

-2000s: Getting on the new markets
+2000s

 Adria started to connect Balkan cities with Western Europe via its hub Ljubljana in the late 1990s.
-Cities like Sarajevo, Skopje, Ohrid, Tirana were connected with Scandinavia, UK, Germany and France.
+Cities like Sarajevo, Skopje, Ohrid, Tirana were connected with Scandinavia, United Kingdom, Germany and France.
 After the Kosovo War ended in 1999, Adria was the first airline fly to Pristina in the winter period of 1999.
 In March 2000, the 4th new 48 seats Bombardier CRJ200LR arrived.

 Maribor, the second largest city in Slovenia was connected with Munich for a short period of time in the summer of 2000.
 There were 5 weekly flights around noon.

 In 2001, Adria Airways recorded a large decrease in the number of annual passengers as a result of the September 11, 2001 attacks.
 In the winter of 2001, Adria started flying in the EU market, starting with the Vienna-Frankfurt route.
-In July 2002, Bombardier Aerospace selected Adria as the first authorised heavy maintenance facility for CRJ aircraft in Europe.
+In July 2002, Bombardier Aerospace selected Adria as the first authorized heavy maintenance facility for CRJ aircraft in Europe.

 In the spring of 2003, Adria leased a Bombardier CRJ100LR with 50 seats from Bombardier; the lease lasted until January 2011.
 In August 2004, Adria was among the first airlines in the world to obtain an IOSA certificate.
 The 6th Bombardier CRJ200LR with 50 seats was leased from GECAS.
 On 18 November 2004, Adria Airways joined the Star Alliance.